crs4/life_monitor/README.md

 If all goes well, you should be redirected back to LifeMonitor, which will ask you to _register_ your identity, i.e., associate the WorkflowHub identity with a LifeMonitor identity.
-Type in a user name of your choice and click on "Register".
+Type in a user name of your choice and click on `Register`.
 You should be redirected to the user profile page.
-Here you can generate an API key that can be used to interact with the [LifeMonitor API](https://crs4.github.io/life_monitor/lm_api_specs): in the "API keys" section, click on "new" and copy the generated key.
-Then head over to the [API explorer](https://localhost:8443/openapi.html), paste the copied string into the API Key field in the authentication section and click on "SET".
+Here you can generate an API key that can be used to interact with the [LifeMonitor API](https://crs4.github.io/life_monitor/lm_api_specs): in the "API keys" section, click on `new` and copy the generated key.
+Then head over to the [API explorer](https://localhost:8443/openapi.html), paste the copied string into the API Key field in the authentication section and click on `SET`.

 ## Exploring the API